sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 Please contact your Identity Analytics project owner to configure this.

+## New configuration variables

+### Configuration variable to handle notifications languages

+When managing notifications from the user access review campaign management interface, tab "Mail Templates", the technical administrator can create new email template, edit and duplicate existing ones, or remove some templates.
+Deleting templates will not affect any campaigns that have already been set up using those templates.
+For each template, you can define emails in english, french and spanish.
+The Identity Analytics can specify the languages that need to be supported by setting in the technical configuration of the project the variable `ias_supportedlanguages` to "en,fr,es".

-## New configuration variables to handle large volume of data
+### Configuration variables to handle large volume of data

 Four new configuration variables have been added to the project to handle large amount of data.